Fats, oils, and grease are bad for pipes and sewers

 In 2018, Metro Vancouver initiated a review of the bylaw to ensure it was up to date, provide more clarity about bylaw requirements, and better reflect current food industry operations.
 As part of this review, Metro Vancouver engaged with stakeholders such as food industry representatives, plumbers, member municipalities, and grease interceptor manufacturers and maintenance providers about how changes to the bylaw, fees, and other requirements might affect them.

 Based on this feedback — and with the support of these stakeholders — several proposed changes to the bylaw were developed.
-In part, the proposed changes would remove certain restrictions and requirements to give the food industry more flexibility to comply with the bylaw and conduct business, while still protecting the sewer system and the environment.
+In part, the changes would remove certain restrictions and requirements to give the food industry more flexibility to comply with the bylaw and conduct business, while still protecting the sewer system and the environment.

 As the bylaw review was nearing completion in 2020, the COVID-19 pandemic occurred, creating challenging conditions for the food and hospitality industry.
 For this reason, Metro Vancouver put the bylaw update on hold, allowing the food sector to focus on day-to-day business during this difficult time.
+The bylaw review resumed in 2023.

 Food Sector Grease Interceptor Bylaw engagement